Build OpenCV (including Python) with CUDA on Windows

 "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvars64.bat"

-Once the build files have been generated the build can be kicked off in the same way as before but this time dropping the redundant –config argument, i.e.
+Once the build files have been generated the build can be kicked off in the same way as before. i.e.

 for an example fo the full command line for building a Release version of OpenCV with the Ninja build system go to the Ninja tab.